Python | Pandas Series.gt()

 Return type: Boolean series

-Note: The results are returned on the basis of comparision caller series > other series.
+Note: The results are returned on the basis of comparison caller series > other series.

 To download the data set used in following example, click here.